What is supply chain visibility?

 - The ability to identify supply and quality problems along the supply chain

-How can we achieve supply chain visibility for our business?
+How can you achieve supply chain visibility for your business?

 The only way to achieve better visibility into your supply chain is to invest in technology.
 Having the right infrastructure in place will allow a business to properly gather the information they require and act on it.
 A major challenge for businesses is being able to pass data between unrelated systems.
 While investing in an ERP system might go some way to solving this problem, such a solution is usually only concerned with internal processes and is not connected to external supplier systems.
 This poses the question: how do you connect a business running an ERP system with their suppliers who manage their business using entirely different platforms?